Wmart24/SQL_Capstone_Project1/README.md

 LIMIT 5
 ```

-Here's the breakdown of the most demanded skills for entry/junior level data analyst jobs and internships in 2023:
+Here's the breakdown of the most demanded skills for entry/junior level Data Dnalyst jobs and internships in 2023:
 - SQL and Excel top the list of most in-demand skills, with over 2,500 mentions each—underscoring their continued dominance in entry-level data analyst roles for tasks like querying databases, building reports, and performing quick analyses.
 - Python stands out as a key differentiator, showing strong demand across nearly 2,000 postings.
 Its presence reflects the increasing need for analysts who can automate workflows, clean data efficiently, and perform basic statistical modeling.
 - Visualization tools like Tableau and Power BI are essential for storytelling with data, appearing in over 1,000 postings each.
 These tools enable early-career analysts to present findings clearly, making them highly valuable for stakeholder communication and business impact.